The best hotels in Seville

 Seville's best free flamenco is harder to find but worth the effort.
 The Thursday evening flamenco jam sessions at various bars near Alameda are informal and authentic.
 Ask at your hotel or check local listings.
 Triana's Bar El Rejoneo on Calle Troya occasionally has impromptu flamenco nights, particularly on Fridays.

-Seville's best neighborhoods
+Seville's best hotel regions

 Seville's historic core sits on the east bank of the Guadalquivir River.
 The Cathedral and Alcazar anchor the Santa Cruz quarter.
 North of the cathedral, the Alameda de Hercules boulevard is the heart of Seville's nightlife scene.
 Across the river, Triana is a working-class barrio famous for flamenco and ceramics.